 Achieve better disaster tolerance in multiple zones

-To provide more reliable services, Server Load Balancer is deployed in multiple zones in most regions.
-If the primary zone becomes unavailable, Server Load Balancer in the standby zone is capable to take over the load balancing service in 30 seconds.
+To provide more stable and reliable services, Server Load Balancer is deployed in multiple zones in most regions to achieve same-region disaster tolerance.
+If the primary zone becomes unavailable, Server Load Balancer in the standby zone takes over the load balancing service in 30 seconds.
 Once the primary zone becomes available, Server Load Balancer automatically switches back to the primary zone.

-It is recommended that you create a Server Load Balancer instance in a region with multiple zones deployed.
+We recommend that you create a Server Load Balancer instance in a region with multiple zones deployed.
 Additionally, you also need to consider the deployment of backend servers.
-It is recommended that you add at least one backend server in each zone to achieve the best efficiency.
+We recommend that you add at least one backend server in each zone to achieve the highest efficiency.

 As shown in the following figure, ECS instances in different zones are added to an SLB instance.
 In normal situation, Server Load Balancer will distribute incoming traffic to the ECS instances in the primary zone (Zone A).
 Once the primary zone is unavailable, the incoming traffic will be distributed to the ECS instances in standby zone.
-This avoids service interruption caused by the failure of a single zone, and also reduces latency between cloud resources.
+This avoids service interruption caused by the failure of a single zone, and also reduces latency.

-However, if you deploy all ECS instances to the primary zone and have no ECS instances deployed in the standby zone.
-Your service may be interrupted when the primary zone is unavailable, because no ECS instances are available to handle the distributed requests in the standby zone.
-This deployment takes low latency at the expense of high availability.
+However, if you deploy all ECS instances in the primary zone and have no ECS instances deployed in the standby zone, your service may be interrupted when the primary zone is unavailable, because no ECS instances are available to handle the distributed requests in the standby zone.
+This deployment mode achieves low latency at the expense of high availability.